spartata/example-repo/README.md

 git status
 git diff README.md
-git add README.md
+// wrap up file and prepare to commit - put in stage state i.e. stage box is all files that will be committed git add README.md
-git commit -m "README Markdown file commit" git push origin main
+// commit all staged files in your local repo git commit -m "README Markdown file commit"
+// push in main repo
+git push origin main

 [comment]: <> (This is a comment, it will not be included)